Welcome to OpenmindProjects, a Nonprofit

 We wrote about ecotourism in Bangkok Post, ‘Going Ethno in Isan.

-We were invited to an conference, ‘Closing Gaps in the Digital Divide‘, by the Asian Development Bank, and presented our workat the Asian Institute of Technology.
+We were invited by the Asian Development Bank to a conference, ‘Closing Gaps in the Digital Divide‘, at the Asian Institute of Technology and presented our work .